Frequently Asked Questions

 Q. "What does 'DIFFERENTIAL PRESSURE P1 - P2 (psi)' mean?"

 A. P1 is the unregulated inlet pressure and P2 is the regulated outlet pressure.
-The differential between these two numbers will indicate which column to use to determine which valve is right for you.
+The differential between these two numbers will indicate which column to use to determine which valve will work best at the gallon per minute flow rate you wish to use.

 Q. "What does 'P2 Variation (Pressure Drop)' mean?"

-A. P2 pressure Variation (Pressure Drop) is the amount of desired pressure loss for the required gpm (gallons per minute) flow rate required.
-For example: If the differential pressure is 25 psi, the required flow rate is 15 gpm and maximum pressure drop allowed is 10 psi.
-The valve size needed using the chart above would be 1".
+A. P2 pressure Variation (Pressure Drop) is the amount of pressure loss that will be experienced for the gpm (gallons per minute) flow rate required.
+For example: If the differential pressure is 25 psi (inlet pressure 70 psi and outlet pressure 45 psi), and you want a flow rate of 15 gpm then the pressure drop through the valve can vary up to 15 psi

 Q. "What is water hammer?"